martinrue/parol-api/README.md

 ## Building

-Run `make build` to create a development build of the API.
+Run `make` to create a build of the API.

 ## Running